chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/simple-component.md

 - `title` -- how to group or categorize the component in the Storybook sidebar
 - `tags` -- to automatically generate documentation for our components
 - `excludeStories`-- additional information required by the story but should not be rendered in Storybook
-- `render` -- a custom [render function](https://storybook.js.org/docs/angular/api/csf#custom-render-functions) that allows us how the component is rendered in Storybook
-- `argsToTemplate` -- a helper function that converts the args to property and event bindings for the component, providing robust workflow support for Storybook's controls and the component's inputs and outputs
+- `args` -- define the action [args](https://storybook.js.org/docs/essentials/actions#action-args) that the component expects to mock out the custom events

-To define our stories, we'll use Component Story Format 3 (also known as [CSF3](https://storybook.js.org/docs/angular/api/csf) ) to build out each of our test cases.
+To define our stories, we'll use Component Story Format 3 (also known as [CSF3](https://storybook.js.org/docs/api/csf) ) to build out each of our test cases.
 This format is designed to build out each of our test cases in a concise way.
 By exporting an object containing each component state, we can define our tests more intuitively and author and reuse stories more efficiently.

-Arguments or [`args`](https://storybook.js.org/docs/angular/writing-stories/args) for short, allow us to live-edit our components with the controls addon without restarting Storybook.
-Once an [`args`](https://storybook.js.org/docs/angular/writing-stories/args) value changes, so does the component.
+Arguments or [`args`](https://storybook.js.org/docs/writing-stories/args) for short, allow us to live-edit our components with the controls addon without restarting Storybook.
+Once an [`args`](https://storybook.js.org/docs/writing-stories/args) value changes, so does the component.

-`action()` allows us to create a callback that appears in the **actions** panel of the Storybook UI when clicked.
+`fn()` allows us to create a callback that appears in the **Actions** panel of the Storybook UI when clicked.
 So when we build a pin button, we’ll be able to determine if a button click is successful in the UI.

-As we need to pass the same set of actions to all permutations of our component, it is convenient to bundle them up into a single `actionsData` variable and pass them into our story definition each time.
-Another nice thing about bundling the `actionsData` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.
+As we need to pass the same set of actions to all permutations of our component, it is convenient to bundle them up into a single `ActionsData` variable and pass them into our story definition each time.
+Another nice thing about bundling the `ActionsData` that a component needs is that you can `export` them and use them in stories for components that reuse this component, as we'll see later.

 When creating a story, we use a base `task` arg to build out the shape of the task the component expects.
 Typically modeled from what the actual data looks like.
 Again, `export`-ing this shape will enable us to reuse it in later stories, as we'll see.